amitlisha/HexaGen/docs/USAGE.md

 <img src="board_examples/black_circle.png" alt="black circle" width="40%" height="40%">

 ###### Attributes
-    center_tile: Tile
+A `Circle` object has all the attributes of its super-class `Shape`.
+In addition, it has the following read-only attributes:
-      The center of the circle
+- center_tile: a `Tile` object that specifies the center tile of the circle
-    color: str
-      The color of the circle
+- color: a string that specifies the color of the circle

 #### Line
 To create a straight line on the board, use the `Line` class.
-There are several ways to instantiate a new `Line` object, that we will now describe.
+There are several ways to instantiate a new `Line` object, that we describe below.
 Note that the `Line` class also has a unique method called `parallel`.
 This method will be described in later sections together with all other `Shape` methods.

 ##### Attributes
-    start_tile: Tile
+A `Line` object has all the attributes of its super-class `Shape`.
+In addition, it has the following read-only attributes:
-      First tile of the line
+- start_tile: a `Tile` object that specifies the starting point of the line
-    end_tile: Tile
-      Last tile of the line
+- end_tile: a `Tile` object that specifies the ending point of the line
-    color: str
-      The color of the line
+- color: a string that specifies the color of the line
-    direction: str
-      The direction of the line.
+- direction: a string that specifies the direction of the line

+##### Line Instantiation

-##### Using `start_tile` and `end_tile`
+###### Using `start_tile` and `end_tile`
 Specify `start_tile` and `end_tile` as `Tile` objects to define the start and end points of the line.
 ```python
 line = Line(start_tile=Tile(3, 2), end_tile=Tile(-3, -3))